kvnkuo/predmachlearn-031_project/CourseProject.md

 ## Detection Prevalence   0.2855   0.1922   0.1779   0.1614   0.1830
 ## Balanced Accuracy      0.9955   0.9877   0.9908   0.9885   0.9979
 ```
-The error rates approximately match with error rates in the training data.
+The error rates approximately match the error rates in the training data.
 The model's accuracy is 98.8% and its 95% C.I. is (0.9841, 0.9912).
 Also, the sensitivity and specificity for each outcome class are both high(>= 98%).
 We can conclude that the model's performance is acceptable.
 Let's proceed to the final step to predict the test data.

 Now, we load the test data